kubernetes/website/content/en/docs/tasks/job/job-with-pod-to-pod-communication.md

 ### Example
 Below is a working example of a Job with pod-to-pod communication via pod hostnames enabled.
-The Job completes only after all pods successfully ping each other using hostnames.
+The Job is completed only after all pods successfully ping each other using hostnames.

 {{<note>}} In the Bash script executed on each pod in the example below, the pod hostnames can be prefixed by the namespace as well if the pod needs to be reached from outside the namespace. {{</note>}}